R (Save Our Railways) v Director of Passenger Rail Franchising

 R (Save Our Railways) v Director of Passenger Rail Franchising [1996] CLC 596 is a UK enterprise law case, concerning rail transport in Great Britain.

 Facts

 The claimant, Save Our Railways, sought judicial review for the Director of Passenger Rail Franchising failing to take account of Minister guidance under the Railways Act 1993.
 Save Our Railways was an organisation sponsored by trade unions that opposed privatisation.
-The Minister’s instruction, laid before Parliament said ‘for the initial letting of franchises, your specification of minimum service levels... is to be based on that being provided by British Rail immediately prior to franchising.’
+The Minister’s instruction, laid before Parliament said ‘for the initial letting of franchises, your specification of minimum service levels... is to be based on that being provided by British Rail immediately before franchising.’
 However, with the Minister’s approval, in the first 7 franchises, offered by the Rail Franchising Director service levels were set below existing services.
-It reasoned that services would either be sustained by demand or unwarranted subsidies for loss making services would be avoided.
+It reasoned that services would either be sustained by demand or unwarranted subsidies for loss-making services would be avoided.

 Judgment

 The High Court dismissed the application for judicial review.